Nestorkoo/script-auto-backups-colourful-v/README.md

 # Script Auto Backups
 ### What's new ?
-1. I added colourful text and that's ti :)
+1. I added colourful text and that's it =)
 ---
 ### How to use?
 1. Install exe file from folder 'output' or download the code